openshift/pipelines-docs/README.md

 submt an issue or pull request.

+## How can you contribute

+Please see our [contributor guidelines](contributing/con_contributing-documentation.md) for information on how you can help.

 ## Resources

 For more information on OpenShift Pipelines, please check out the following links: